Indomitable/fluent-iter/README.md

 - toMap(): Create a map object from sequence
 - toSet(): Creates a set from current sequence
 - first : first element in iterable or first element that satisfies predicate
+- find: alias for first
 - firstOrDefault: like first but with default value
-- firstOrThrows: like first but throws if no element is found
+- firstOrThrow: like first but throws if no element is found
 - firstIndex: like first but returns index of element
+- findIndex: alias for firstIndex
 - last: last element in iterable or last element that satisfies predicate
+- findLast: alias for last
 - lastOrDefault: like last but with default value
-- lastOrThrows: like last but throws if no element is found
+- lastOrThrow: like last but throws if no element is found
 - lastIndex: like last but returns index of element
+- findLastIndex: alias for lastIndex
 - single: single element in iterable or single element that satisfies predicate.
 Throws if more than one element is found.
 - singleOrDefault: like single but with default value when nothing found.
 Throws if more than one element is found.
 - all: check if all elements in iterable satisfy predicate
+- every: alias for all
 - allAndEvery: like all but requires to have at least one element
 - any: check if at least one element in iterable satisfies predicate
+- some: alias for any
 - count: count elements in iterable or count of elements that satisfy predicate
 - aggregate: Produce single value form sequence values.
 The initial value is the second argument.
+- reduce: alias for aggregate
 - sum: Sum all elements in iterable
 - product: Multiply all elements in iterable
 - min: Get minimum value in iterable
 - max: Get maximum value in iterable
 - join: join all items from iterable with string concatenation
 - elementAt: get element at index
+- at: alias for elementAt

 Misc:
 - forEach: iterate over iterable and execute a function for each element